When it comes to Direct Debits, it’s possible to:

 When you first sign up for an OVO account, we’ll estimate how much energy you’ll use based on what you tell us – then divide the cost by 12.
 This gives us your Direct Debit amount.
 If you end up using more – or less – we’ll get in touch and ask to decrease or increase your payment.

 However, you might want us to change the amount if something changes at home; if you’ve had an extension built, for example.
 It’s quick and easy to change Direct Debit amounts if you’d like to increase your payment in readiness for potentially larger bills, this can be done through My OVO.
-What’s more, if you end up building up a credit balance, we’ll give you the 3% OVO Interest Reward.
-That’s 3% interest on any credit balance up to the maximum credit balance for the Interest Reward shown in our Energy Charges list – after all, it’s your money, so it should be your interest too.
+What’s more, if you end up building up a credit balance, we’ll give you the 3% OVO Interest Reward (rising to 5% in year 3).
+That’s on any credit balance up to the maximum credit balance for the Interest Reward shown in our Energy Charges list – after all, it’s your money, so it should be your interest too.

 If you’d like to reduce your Direct Debit payment, it’s a little more complicated.
 We’ll need to take a look at the status of your account and have a chat about why you want to make a reduction.
 If it looks like a smaller payment will cover the energy you’ll use, then of course we’ll make the change.